Read This First

 Prompt 5: Provide a clear demarcation between what is emotional (immaterial) and what is spiritual.

-The central claim is this: To clearly demarcate between emotional (immaterial) and spiritual experiences, we need to focus on their distinct characteristics and the contexts in which they occur.
+In plain terms: To clearly demarcate between emotional (immaterial) and spiritual experiences, we need to focus on their distinct characteristics and the contexts in which they occur.

 Psychological responses to stimuli, arising from brain activity.